Retire from position at last, occupying Italian city (4,2)

 'position at last occupying italian city' is the wordplay.

-'occupying' indicates putting letters inside (inserted letters occupy or enter the word).
+'occupying' is an insertion indicator (inserted letters occupy or enter the word).

 'italian city' becomes 'turin' (Turin is a city in Italy).